 … and only ~45 days later, after spending 1 week hill hiking slowly to rebuild lungs, then 1 week slowly hill biking, slowly more and more, back to 99% SpO2, still on blood thinners, terrified of crashing or bleeding…

 .. utter disaster.
 Just like last time, I get too close to a fence post – this time with a “lasso” cable end (you can zoom in to right side of post just over handlebars).
-I’m travelling right-to-left in the dirt above in this picture, and the lasso jerks my bars severely, catapulting me down this ~6’ short hill.
+I’m travelling right-to-left in the dirt above in this picture, and the lasso catches and jerks my hanldebars severely, catapulting me down this ~6’ short slope.
 Scrambling, I cant get my left foot unclipped, and take the entire fall on my left elbow => right into pavement (once again).
-My elbow is broken in 2 in this pic, but I dont know it yet.
+My elbow is broken in two in this pic, but I dont know it yet.
 Racing through my head is “please dont let this be another break…”

 Next morning, same Urgent Care (osteo specialist) place in Walnut Creek as last time => broken in two again!
+Interestingly, like last time, if I dont move the elbow, there’s almost no pain.

 So… I hike a lot, swapping my six-days-a-week 1-2 hours of biking, for hiking.

-Hunter and I find a new absolutely favorite hike in the North Bay, a 4-mile perfect loop starting with panoramic pacific ocean and SF views, and then hiking down to and then up an amazing rushing stream with waterfalls.
+You then hike down to and then up an amazing rushing stream with waterfalls.
 It’s part of the Dipsea Trail with a loop back on Steep Ravine Trail.
 I would never have hiked this with an actively broken arm, had I known how technical it can get.
 But we made it, even up a wood rung ladder section, me 3-limb hopping my way up.
 Utterly gorgeous though..

 We have a delightful morning with out-of-town friend Chanel.
 We start at our local fave cafe, then I head off and hike while they bike.
 We actually met up ~mid-way through!
-After the severe bruising & pain (like, not sleeping for 4 nights in a row bad…) they switch me to this removable exoskeleton much better thing.
+After the severe bruising & pain (like, not sleeping for 4 nights in a row bad…) they switch me to this removable exoskeleton much better setup.

 Two weeks after the crash, I get the same surgery.
-Ironically, it’s the same (wonderful!) surgeon, the same facility, the same anesthesiologist, the same OR head nurse, the same titanium fix (2 super thin & narrow criss-cross plates, 4 screws into ulna, 2 long screws lenghwise down the ulna from the end).
+Ironically, it’s the same (wonderful!) surgeon, the same facility, the same anesthesiologist, the same OR head nurse, the same titanium fix (2 super thin & narrow criss-cross plates, 4 screws into ulna, 2 long screws lengthwise down the ulna from the end).

-The 7 sutures (going across the wavey cut line) come out (only takes a few seconds) at this XRay review appointment, as well.
+The 7 sutures (going across the wavey cut line) come out (only takes a few seconds) at this x-ray review appointment, as well.

 Have I mentioned how amazing Hunter has been?
 With almost zero elbow mobility for the first four weeks after the crash, he’s helping me shower and wash my hair, and so so much more..